Turning 30

 Turning 30!!! is a 2011 Indian romance film produced by Prakash Jha and is also the directorial debut of Alankrita Shrivastava, a longtime assistant of Jha.

 The movie features Gul Panag, Siddharth Makkar and Purab Kohli, with music composed by the music director duo of Sidharth-Suhas, whose past works include Dil Dosti and Bhram.The film is a young urban love story and women centric film.

 Plot

-Turning 30 is the story of the protagonist of the movie Naina (Gul Panag) who is about to celebrate her big three oh and life is a perfect picture with a good job and the perfect guy.
-However, things turn into a nightmare when her boyfriend breaks up with her to marry a girl who can finance his fathers failing business.
-She has some setbacks at work when the credit for all her ideas and hardwork goes to undeserving people.
-With few days left for her birthday she is in a mess - constantly trying to win the guy back.
-The movie also tells the stories of her two best friends Malini and Ruksana who stand by her and support her though they are going through some rough patches in their lives.
+Naina, who is about to celebrate turning 30, has a seemingly picture-perfect life with a good job and a steady boyfriend.
+However, things turn into a nightmare when her boyfriend breaks up with her to marry a girl who can finance his father's failing business.
+Naina has some setbacks at work when the credit for all her ideas and hard work goes to undeserving people.
+With only a few days left until her birthday, she is in a mess and constantly trying to win her boyfriend back.
+The film also tells the stories of Malini and Ruksana, Naina's two best friends, who stand by her and support her through the respective rough patches in their lives.